apterid/apterid-bootstrap/Docs/spec.md

       Second <int, float>
       Third <MyClassType>

-Variant types are always struct types.
+Variant types are implemented as struct types.

 You can pattern-match as follows: